|

 Online Pharmacy

-offices to see whether other consumers have lodged complaints about the
+attorneys generals' offices to see whether other consumers have lodged

-in the blue pages of the phone book under U.S. Government, Health and
+number and address in the blue pages of the phone book under U.S.

 the agency has taken action against the product or its marketer